andrewt0301/hse-acos-course/docs/part1ca/final_test_dsba_2026.md

 ## Proctoring

 You __must record a video of your desktop__ with [OBS Studio](https://obsproject.com), upload it to your cloud drive, and submit a link to it in the form for theoretical part.
+The suggested format for video is `.mkv`.

 __Solving both parts (theory and programming) must be recorded.
 Please start video-recording before you start solving enything.__